Kai Hietarinta

 Kai Harri Hietarinta (/fi/; born 25 November 1932) is a Finnish businessman and ice hockey executive.
-His lengthy career in the petroleum industry as executive vice president of Neste involved him in Finland's international trade policy, and importing Soviet oil to reduce the trade surplus.
+His petroleum industry career as executive vice president of Neste involved him in Finland's international trade policy, and importing Soviet oil to reduce the trade surplus.
 Becoming the Finnish Ice Hockey Association president to resolve disputes, he used business connections to gain an advantage in international ice hockey.
 During his presidency, Finland increased its number of indoor ice rinks as hockey grew in popularity, and won its first international medals in men's, women's and junior hockey.
 He was also a Finnish Olympic Committee and International Ice Hockey Federation member, and was inducted into both the Finnish Hockey Hall of Fame and the IIHF Hall of Fame.

 Early life and education

 Kai Harri Hietarinta was born on 25 November 1932, in Helsinki, Finland.
 He graduated from the Hanken School of Economics in 1950, then attended Helsinki University of Technology where he earned a Master of Science in Administration degree in business and economics in 1958, and a Master of Science in Information Technology degree in 1959.